oracle/graaljs/docs/user/RhinoMigrationGuide.md

 # Migration Guide from Rhino to GraalVM JavaScript

-This document serves as migration guide for code previously targeted to the Rhino engine.
+This document serves as a migration guide for code previously targeted to the Rhino engine.
 See the [Java Interoperability](JavaInteroperability.md) guide for an overview of supported features.

-### Overview
 Both Rhino and GraalVM JavaScript support a similar set of syntax and semantics for Java interoperability.
 The most important differences relevant for migration are listed here.